caleb-bugg/website/content/home/about.md

 [[education.courses]]
-  course = "PhD in Industrial Engineering & Operations Research" institution = "University of California, Berkeley"
-  # year = "2022"
+  course = "PhD in Industrial Engineering & Operations Research" institution = "University of California, Berkeley" year = "2022"

 [[education.courses]]
-  course = "MS in Operations Research" institution = "University of California, Berkeley"
-  # year = "2018"
+  course = "MS in Operations Research" institution = "University of California, Berkeley" year = "2018"

 [[education.courses]]
   course = "BS in Mathematics"
-  institution = "Morehouse College"
- # year = "2017"
+  institution = "Morehouse College" year = "2017"

 +++

-Hello, my name is Caleb Xavier Bugg and I am a Postdoctoral Fellow in The H. Miltton Stewart School of Industrial Engineering (ISyE) at The Georgia Instittute of Technology. (https://www.isye.gatech.edu)).
+Hello, my name is Caleb Xavier Bugg and I am a Postdoctoral Fellow in The H. Miltton Stewart School of Industrial Engineering [ISYE](https://www.isye.gatech.edu) at The Georgia Instittute of Technology.

 I seek to discover and implement novel interpretations of quaantitative methods which have a socialy-focused, civically-focused, and/or government-based applicatons.
 I hope to prescribe simple solutions that we as a global community can implement.
 Utilizing the math and statistical models native to Operations Research and Management, I synthesize topics that provide an analytical basis for our society to invest in long-term, social good projects.